 Nearly everyone in the crew woke up early this morning to the smell of our head chef cooking up some bacon.
 The hearty breakfast was a good start to an even better day.
 We quickly prepared ourselves with sunscreen and rash guards for a day at the beach.
 We would be putting into practice what we had learned in oceanography about waves.
 We drove out for a long day of surfing.

-Between surfs we enjoyed sandwiches we had prepared on the boat, Marina picked up fresh ingredients so we all got to savor the flavors of good cheese, sweet jams, and fine meats.
+Between surfs, we enjoyed the sandwiches we had prepared on the boat.
+Marina picked up fresh ingredients, so we all got to savor the flavors of good cheese, sweet jams, and fine meats.
 Thats the benefit of being docked on a French island.

 As the sun rose higher and the heat intensified, we decided it was time to return to the boat.
 As much fun as surfing is, it requires a significant amount of energy.
 We arrived back on the dock with sore muscles (maybe a few bruises) and pink cheeks.